 #2.
 Ortega Highway

-Another beautiful but deadly road.
-Ortega Highway, also known as State Route 74, stretches across a wild region of South Orange County, from Interstate 5 in San Juan Capistrano all the way to Riverside County.
+Another beautiful but deadly road, Ortega Highway, is known as State Route 74.
+It stretches across a wild region of South Orange County, from Interstate 5 in San Juan Capistrano all the way to Riverside County.

-The Ortega Highway is a narrow and steeply winding road, and that makes it extremely dangerous.
-It is famous for being one of the most dangerous roads in California and is a particular magnet for motorcycle accidents.
+The Ortega Highway is a narrow and steeply winding road.
+It is famous for being a particular magnet for motorcycle accidents.
 Motorcyclists often see the road as a fun challenge, but every year, dozens of motorcyclists are killed or injured on Ortega Highway.

 Alternative Routes: To steer clear of Ortega Highway, you must take a more northerly route.
 Go up to central Orange County and take the 241 or the 55 to the 91, and then take Interstate 15 or 215 south to the area where Ortega ends.